GrussmayerLab/live-cell-incubator/index.md

 <img src="docs/images/front_site_image.jpg" alt="Alt text" width="700" height="500"><br><br>

-All the technical drawings, design files and bill of materials for the current version are available in the [project repo] (https://github.com/GrussmayerLab/live-cell-incubator/).
+All the technical drawings, design files and bill of materials for the current version are available in the [project repo](https://github.com/GrussmayerLab/live-cell-incubator/).
 You can find the detailed [build instructions here]({{site.baseurl}}/build_instructions.html).
 Other than the mechanical parts listed in the BOM required to manufacture the chamber, you will also need:<br><br>

 | Item| Quantity | Product Link| |
 |----------|----------|---------|----|